lart-bangor/research-assistant/docs/source/index.rst

 .. rubric:: Features

-* **Fieldwork-ready** --- use the included standard versions of the LSBQe, AToL, MGT, or make your own.
+* **Fieldwork-ready** --- use the included versions of the LSBQe, AToL, AGT, or make your own.

-* **Usable** --- a modern, professional, and easy-to-use graphical user interface.

-* **Reproducible** --- making your research reproducible could be as simple as sharing version information.
+* **Reproducible** --- make your research reproducible by simply sharing version information.

 * **Extensible** --- contribute with JSON, Python, HTML and JavaScript or import the backend in your own Python project.